paultrino/paultrino.github.io/_posts/programming/2024-02-03-cesium-photo-realistic-3D-tiles.md

 description: Seeing if I can Embed the Viewer in a Static Page embedded on GitHub
 ---

-Nothing fancy here, just re-creating the cesium sandbox example on my github page to see if I could do it.
-Very cool that it is working.
+Purpose: Integrate CesiumJS Viewer using Google 3D tiles into a serverless environment via Jeykyll on github, and point the viewer via 3D coordinates / heading to Calgary, Canada.

+It's an interesting experiment because generally, when you push things into a public repository you cannot hide important aspects like `secrets` such as the API key for an endpoint.
+Instead I had to dig into the documentation a bit and figure out how to do it.

-See this link for details: https://developers.google.com/maps/documentation/tile/3d-tiles
+See this link for details:
+- Consuming Google 3D photorealistic tiles: https://developers.google.com/maps/documentation/tile/3d-tiles
+- Securing secrets on github: https://www.youtube.com/watch?v=IuT0Ua7V4xA

 <!-- Include the CesiumJS JavaScript and CSS files
       @ https://developers.google.com/maps/documentation/tile/3d-tiles